timschroederme/LIPR/README.md

 ## License

 The (MIT-style) license for this source code is contained in the [license.md](LICENSE.md) file.
 In a nutshell, as long as you give appropriate attribution, you're free to use the source code for any purpose.

-## Support

-For feature requests and bug reports, please use GitHub’s issue tracker.
-I’ll see what I can do.